Things to Know when Starting a Business in Hood River

 Construction/Remodeling Permits and Change of Use

 Depending on the nature of your project, there may be several permits required prior to starting construction or opening your business:

 - Building, construction, and site permits are required for projects involving building and property modifications, stockpiling or grading.
-Any change in the existing character, use or occupancy classification of a building/suite requires a building permit: structural, mechanical or both.
+Any change in the existing character, use or occupancy classification of a building/suite requires a building permit: building, mechanical or both.